Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois vs. Missouri Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's game features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) squaring off at Enterprise Center (on December 22) at 9:00 PM ET.
-This matchup, according to our computer prediction, will result in a 77-68 win for Illinois.
+Friday's contest between the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) at Enterprise Center has a projected final score of 77-68 based on our computer prediction, with a favored Illinois squad securing the victory.
+Tipoff is at 9:00 PM ET on December 22.

-Based on our computer prediction, Illinois is a good bet to cover the spread, which is listed at 6.5.
-The two sides are projected to come in below the 149.5 total.
+According to our computer prediction, Illinois projects to cover the 6.5-point spread in its matchup versus Missouri.
+The over/under is listed at 149.5, and the two teams are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!